xavipolo/homeassistant/mqtt-integration/readme.md

 ## Mosquitto

-We need a MQTT Broker to comunicate TASMOTA devices with Home Assistant.
+We need an MQTT Broker to communicate TASMOTA devices with Home Assistant.

 Installation